Who Is This Credit Card Best For?

 Loves to explore places and experience new things See more cards

 If you frequently travel abroad, you won’t pay foreign transaction fees.
 But know that Discover isn’t accepted in every country.
 In some places, Discover says its acceptance rate is “medium” or “low,” meaning only some merchants will let you use the card.
-Check Discover’s acceptance map and consider a different card, or bring along an alternative card, if you travel to places where Discover isn’t widely recognized.
+Check Discover’s acceptance map to see if your frequently-traveled countries accept Discover.
+Or, bring along an alternative card if you travel to places where Discover isn’t widely recognized.

 Unlimited match on miles earned in the first year